 The S.C.
 State Firefighters' Association is statutorily empowered to administer and supervise the Firemen's Insurance and Inspection Fund (1%).
-Any requested expenditures exceeding \$100.00 must be forwarded to the Association and approved by the State Supervisory Committee or the Association 1% Staff.
-The Association also conducts random audits by a Certified Public Accountant to ensure that all expenditure procedures are followed and to account for all funds.
+Any requested expenditures exceeding \$100.00 must be forwarded to the Association and approved by the State Supervisory Committee.
+The Association also conducts random audits by a Certified Public Accountant to insure that all expenditure procedures are followed and to account for all funds.
 In addition, each fire department who receives Firemen's Insurance and Inspection Fund (1%) money must be a member of the Association.